Artifactory Linux Package Installation

 4. Update APT Cache and Install Artifactory:

-First, make sure net-tools is installed, as a prerequisite.
+First, verify that net-tools is installed.
 Then, update your package list and install Artifactory.
 Replace 7.111.11 with your desired Artifactory version.

 sudo apt-get install -y net-tools